rashmi-patil-1492/video-semantic-segmentation-network/README.md

 This is a long video and ctrl-c in the middle of the process will still result in output video.

-Following is a snapshot from the one of the following output video.
 A little over 2 minutes long video can be viewed on
 1. [youtube seq01TP.avi]
 2. [youtube 0005VD.MXF]
 3. [youtube colors seq01TP.avi] with segmentation colors